 Looking for a less-hassle or shorter alternative to the Wonderland Trail?
 Want to experience all Mt Rainier has to offer – epic mountain views, spectacular wildflowers, lakes, forest and the occasional marmot or black bear?
 Want to do a backpacking trip in a few days instead of weeks?
 Not great at planning ahead for permits?
 Like loop hikes?
 If any of these sound like you, then the Mother Mountain Loop backpacking trip in Mt Rainier might be for you!
+If you’re flexible with the camps you get, you can make this backpacking trip happen last minute.

 At 17 miles with 4500 feet of elevation gain, this is a challenging multiday backpacking trip that I would not recommend for someone on their first backpack.
 It’s good to be comfortable with your gear and know your pace and food requirements before embarking on this outing.
 I recommend this as a three day backpacking trip, but you could also spread it out to four for shorter days (my pack is smaller so I’m limited to three day trips).
-This is the place of the Puyallup people.

 Special Considerations and Logistics for Mother Mountain Loop Backpacking